G-Core/product-documentation/documentation/streaming-platform/extra-features/view-statistics-of-live-streams-videos-and-billing.md

 ## Billing statistics

 The Billing section displays statistics on resource consumption.
-It determines how much you’ll pay for Streaming Platform services.
+It determines how much you’ll pay for Video Streaming services.
 Billing terms are described in <a href="https://accounts.gcore.com/billing/services" target="_blank">your plan</a>, which is located in the Streaming section.

 <img src="https://assets.gcore.pro/docs/streaming-platform/extra-features/view-statistics-of-live-streams-videos-and-billing/10599562362129.png" alt="Statistics tab" width="50%">